-User-defined objects declared const are placed, by default, in the program space and may be accessed via the program visibility space, see Section 10.4 "Variables in Program Space" Usually a const object must be initialized when it is declared, as it cannot be assigned a value at any point at runtime.
+User-defined objects declared const are placed, by default, in the program space and may be accessed via the program visibility space (see the 12.3.
+Variables in Program Space section).
+Usually a const object must be initialized when it is declared, as it cannot be assigned a value at any point at runtime.
 For example: